Dublin

 Language

-English and Irish (Gaeilge) are the official languages of Ireland.
-While English is widely spoken in Dublin, Irish is also part of the curriculum in schools and is spoken by a minority of the population.
+English and Irish (Gaeilge) are the official languages spoken in Dublin.
+While English is widely used for daily communication, Irish remains an important part of the country’s cultural heritage and is taught in schools.

 Cost Of Living